 2. Elephant Sanctuaries

 Chiang Mai is famous for its ethical elephant sanctuaries, where you can interact with these gentle giants in a responsible and respectful manner.
 There are several options for visiting elephant sanctuaries, but it’s crucial to choose reputable ones that prioritize the well-being of the animals.
-I highly recommend Elephant Rescue Park, where the elephants seemed well cared for and everything was above board.
+I highly recommend Elephant Rescue Park, where the elephants seemed well cared for and everything was well arranged.
 Here, you can learn about their stories, feed them, and even take a mud bath alongside them.

 Make sure to do your research before visiting any sanctuary, and avoid places that allow riding or force unnatural behaviors.
 By choosing ethical sanctuaries, you’ll contribute to the conservation and protection of these magnificent creatures while having a truly memorable experience.